creevey/creevey/docs/config.md

   parameters: {
     creevey: {
       // You could skip some browsers/stories or even specific tests
-      skip: {
+      skip: [
-        "`MyComponent` doesn't support ie11": { in: 'ie11' },
+        { in: 'ie11', reason: "`MyComponent` doesn't support ie11" },
-        'Loading stories are flaky in firefox': { in: 'firefox', stories: 'Loading' }, "For some reason `MyComponent` hovering doesn't work correctly": {
+        { in: 'firefox', stories: 'Loading', reason: "Loading stories are flaky in firefox" }, {
           in: ['firefox', 'chrome'],
           tests: /.*hover$/,
-          reason: '',
-        },
-      },
+          reason: "For some reason `MyComponent` hovering doesn't work correctly", },
+      ],
     },
   },
 } as Meta & CreeveyMeta;